trungthanh01/Project-learning/README.md

 # Project-learning
-I doing some projects on roadmad.sh this project is to create the personal CV
+<br>I doing some projects on roadmad.sh
+<br>this project is to create the personal CV